-Passive surveillance as in year's 2009 programme will be based on the observation of any sick or dead birds found by citizens throughout the whole territory of Greece.
-Efforts will be made by Veterinary Authorities to assess and filter incoming reports by focusing on specific bird species, listed in parts D and E of Annex II to Commission Decision 2007/268/EC, which are found in areas close to the sea, lakes and waterways and in particular when these areas are in proximity to domestic poultry farms.
-Moreover, all bodies engaged in active surveillance will contribute by sampling any sick or dead wild birds found within their designated survey area.
+Passive surveillance as in year's 2010 programme will be based on the notification for sick or dead birds from citizens throughout the whole territory of Greece.
+Veterinary Authorities shall assess and filter incoming reports by focusing mainly on the "high-risk species", listed in part D of Annex II to Commission Decision 2007/268/EC, which are found in areas close to the sea, lakes and waterways where poultry farms are in high densities.
+Moreover, all bodies engaged in active surveillance will contribute by sampling sick or dead wild birds within their designated survey area, whenever increased incidence of mortality and morbidity occurs.
+In areas where H5N1 cases have been detected, passive surveillance will expand to bridge species listed in part E of Annex II to Commission Decision 2007/268/EC and in areas epidemiologically linked to these cases.
 Number of dead wild birds found is not possible to be calculated but for the purpose of the surveillance it can be expected that 200 dead wild birds is possible to be found and sampled.
 This number will be possibly higher in case of massive deaths.

-Active surveillance will mainly focus, as in year 2009, on samples taken from wild migrating or domestic birds of higher risk species arriving or living in wetlands, river deltas, lakes and ponds all over Greece; however, priority is given to the areas of Thrace, Macedonia and Epirus which delimitate the northern frontiers and include the probable flyways of migrating birds towards Greece, as well as to identified areas for concentration and mixing of high number of migratory birds belonging to different species and in particular when these areas are in vicinity with domestic poultry farms.
+Active surveillance will mainly focus, as in year 2010, on samples taken from wild migrating or domestic birds of higher risk species arriving or living in wetlands, river deltas, lakes and ponds all over Greece; however, priority is given to the areas of Thrace, Macedonia and Epirus which delimitate the northern frontiers and include the probable flyways of migrating birds towards Greece, as well as to identified areas for concentration and mixing of high number of migratory birds belonging to different species and in particular when these areas are in vicinity with domestic poultry farms.

 For the purpose of the collection of samples a number of organizations will be in cooperation with the veterinary services.
 Among them the Hunters Confederation of Greece and the Hunters Federation of Macedonia-Thrace will play a major role on the sampling of hunted wild birds in the framework of the active surveillance.
-The number of the hunted wild birds to be sampled is calculated at 500 birds.
+The number of the hunted wild birds to be sampled is calculated at 300 birds.

 Another organization included in the active surveillance part of the survey is the Greek Ornithologists Society which is mainly focusing its activities on bird-watching and ringing of wild birds.
-As in year's 2009 programme, this organization, in close co-operation with scientists working at the National Agriculture Research Foundation, will be used for the collection of samples from living wild birds.
-Number of living wild birds to be sampled by the Greek Ornithologists Society is calculated in 300.
+As in year's 2010 programme, this organization, in close co-operation with scientists working at the National Agriculture Research Foundation, will be used for the collection of samples from living wild birds.
+Number of living wild birds to be sampled by the Greek Ornithologists Society is calculated at 350.

 Finally, live ill or injured wild birds will also be sampled by the two Greek private institutions the activities of which are focused on the collection of ill or injured wild birds for medicate treatment and release.
-Number of ill or injured birds is estimated round 300.
+Number of ill or injured birds is estimated around 200.